revolist/revogrid-docs/compare/ag-grid-alternative.md

 If these are not your priorities and AG Grid already works well for your team, staying with AG Grid may be the lower-risk choice.

-## AG Grid vs RevoGrid: Advanced Feature Support Matrix
+## Advanced feature support matrix {#AG-Grid-vs-RevoGrid-Advanced-Feature-Support-Matrix}

 > **Legend:**
 > ✅ = built-in / officially supported